The State of Cyber Resiliency Metrics on Embedded Systems

 There are currently some efforts underway to develop new RMF overlays and additions designed specifically for embedded systems.
 As these resources become more developed they will likely be available for wider distribution.
 Moreover, discussions are ongoing at DISA about tailoring STIGs in order to more easily align them with the unique characteristics of embedded systems.
 This effort, if successful, should help reduce the analysis and documentation efforts currently needed to exclude those controls that are not mainly applicable to embedded systems.

-While these efforts promise to help to streamline the frameworks that embedded system cyber resiliency often operate in, they do not directly address the ongoing need for metrics that will enable the comparison of cyber resiliency across products.
+While these efforts promise to help to streamline the frameworks that embedded system cyber resiliency often operates in, they do not directly address the ongoing need for metrics that will enable the comparison of cyber resiliency across products.
 There is actually no standardization today within the marketplace for measuring the cybersecurity effectiveness of embedded products; instead, frameworks call on the program or vendor to define their own measure of success.
-This approach can go two ways: Either each program must expend precious resources to do complex evaluations of individual products, or the program must trust that the all vendors are using similar evaluation methodologies, which is unlikely without some guidance.
+This approach can go two ways: Either each program must expend precious resources to do complex evaluations of individual products, or the program must trust that all vendors are using similar evaluation methodologies, which is unlikely without some guidance.

 In order to help develop effective cyber resiliency metrics for embedded systems, Curtiss-Wright is participating in government-led activities tasked with providing more rigor in this area.
 While these efforts are still in the very early definitional stages, the goal is to provide more structural guidance in order to enable suppliers of commercial off-the-shelf (COTS) parts to better define their cyber resiliency metrics.
 As these metrics emerge, decision-makers will finally have the means to perform “apples-to-apples” comparisons to measure the cyber resiliency and cybersecurity effectiveness of embedded products from different vendors.